Septoplasty refers to an operation used to correct a deviated nasal septum. Deviations of the septum can lead to nasal obstruction.

 Once completed, cautery is used to address any bleeding.
 In most cases, no nasal packing is needed.

 During the first 2 weeks after surgery you will feel quite tired and ‘run down’.
-Your nose will feel very congested as if you have a cold or flu.
+Your nose will feel very congested, similar to having a cold or flu.
 To maximise recovery:

 - Avoid bending, lifting, or vigorous activity for 2 weeks;

-- No work, exercise or sport for 10 days (you may do some gentle walking);
+- No heavy work, exercise or sport for 10 days (you may do some gentle walking);

 - You may gently blow your nose during the first 2 weeks.
 If you need to sneeze, then do so through an open mouth.